 - Glass Bowls – These nesting bowls are perfect for mixing, storing, and even serving.

-Healthy baked apple oatmeal bars are packed with oats and apples, and are a filling breakfast or on-the-go snack.
-Just 10 min to prep.
+This HEALTHY baked apple oatmeal bars recipe is packed with wholesome oats and apples, and is a filling breakfast or snack to take on-the-go.

 - 3 cups old-fashioned oats